tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Schemas.md

       <kbd><img src="./images/mixins-added.png"  /></kdb>

-9. Now, we'll create a new Mixin from scratch.
+9. Now, we'll create a new Field group from scratch.
 Go back and hit the "+ Add" button in the left panel.

       <kbd><img src="./images/schemamixin6.png"  /></kdb>

-10. Select "Create new mixin" at the top.
+10. Select "Create new Field group" at the top.

       <kbd><img src="./images/schemamixin7.png"  /></kdb>

-11. Display name is "Order Details Mixin EE &lt;your-assigned-number>" and then hit 'Add Mixin'.
+11. Display name is "Order Details Mixin EE &lt;your-assigned-number>" and then hit 'Add Field group'.

     <!--
     ![Demo](./images/schemamixin8.png)
     -->
     <kbd><img src="./images/schemamixin8.png"  /></kdb>

-12. In the left-hand schema composition menu, click on your newly create Mixin (it should be highlighted now)
+12. In the left-hand schema composition menu, click on your newly create Field group (it should be highlighted now)

     <!---